 Formicophilia: arousal by insects or by insects crawling on and nibbling the body.
 The fetish for bees and wasps specifically is known as melissophilia while an attraction to spiders is known as arachnophilia.

 Furries: this kink is hot, literally.
 Furries dress as animals or humanoid animal creatures, sometimes decked head-to-toe in fur.
 They often don animalistic dildos via strap-ons to enhance their furry play.
-Many furries engage in roleplay and cosplay as part of their lifestyle, which can become quite expensive.
-Furry fandom is so popular that Vanity Fair and the New York Post have written about it.
+Many furries engage in role playing games and cosplay as part of their lifestyle, which can become quite expensive.

 Note that some furries engage only in costumes and roleplay only and no sexual activity (although some people do not see a distinction).
 To differentiate, “yiffy” refers to a sexualized furry fetish.

 Gerontophilia: attraction to someone from a much older age group.
-May-December relationships (what’s this? found out here) can fall into this kink if the members of the couple specifically fetishize the age difference.
+May-December relationships can fall into this kink if the members of the couple specifically fetishize the age difference.
 Scientific American explains this in more detail.

 Golden showers: See watersports.